Wang-L-Albert/Lab4/README.txt

 4. Using --yield, we can not get valid timings because we cannot tell how much time was spent switching between threads.
 We cannot isolate or time when that happens.

+busy waiting
+waiting in loop
+uses processing power and thread takes CPU time checking lock availability

 QUESTIONS 1.3

-1. All options perform similarly for low numbers of threads because not as much parallelization can happen.
-Therefore, all operations take around the same amount of time.
+1. All options perform similarly for low numbers of threads because there are only so many threads to grab locks or make comparisons.
+With fewer threads, there is less waiting for each thread to do so.

-2. The three protected operations slow down as the number of threads increases
+2. The three protected operations slow down as the number of threads increases because more threads wait to grab the lock, or go through more comparisons.

-3. Spin locks are expensive for large number of threads
+3. Spin locks are expensive for large number of threads as there is more contention for the spinlock; the threads do busy-waiting.
+Whenever a thread has its turn, it waits in a loop, taking CPU time to continuously check the lock.

 QUESTION 2.1